Docs Index

 How do I set up a public take-home project?

 A public take-home project can only be created for projects with test cases.
-Click the Create Public URL button on any projects with test cases.
+In the question bank, select a take-home question that has test cases and click the Create Public URL button on any projects with test cases.

 How is this counted against my Interview pad quota?